-Power Input and Switch: The Drum Drone accepts 9V DC with negative polarity (barrel positive, center negative) at 300mA or greater.
+Power Input and Switch: The Drum Drone and Beat Bot accept 9V DC with negative polarity (barrel positive, center negative) at 300mA or greater.
 The power on/off switch is located here as well.

 Tip!
 It is best to turn off the unit when not in use.
 Your patterns and tracks are stored permanently whether or not power is applied.